 Today’s Economic Times carried an article about the big hits in Bollywood, the ones that cross a minimum of Rs 100 crore ($188 m).
-These days crossing Rs 100 crore collection within 2 weeks has become a habit for few Bollywood stars.
-This article had one interesting piece, who gets how much from the movie ticket you buy.
+These days, crossing Rs 100 crore collection within 2 weeks has become a habit for a few Bollywood stars.
+This article had one interesting piece: who gets how much from the movie ticket you buy.

-These days many stars take a smaller fee (which is a very big amount for we commoners) and take a percentage of the collections.
+These days, many stars take a smaller fee (which is a very big amount for us commoners) and take a percentage of the collections.

 Ticket Price Rs 100